amhaaning/ImageJ_Macro_for_Seed_Measurements/README.md

 # ImageJ_Macro_for_Seed_Measurements
-ImageJ macro to count seeds and neasure seed characteristics
+ImageJ macro to count seeds and neasure seed characteristics and R script to process results.

 Developed using images of seeds from five individual barley spikes.